alb1183/Sim-PowerCS/GettingStarted.md

 ## Service control algorithm

+As in the previous section, the service controller is defined as an abstract class with an extension point method, which is called at the end of each minute of the simulation to make decisions about services according to the output of that simulated minute.

 ```Java
 public abstract class ServiceController {
 .....
 	abstract protected double decision(int minute, Result resultSim);
 ```

+As we have already mentioned, after determining the energy actions and executing them, the controller of the services (energy consumers) is called to decide based on the current energy status what to do with each service (switch them on or off).
+Our simulator has three service control algorithms, the most basic of which is detailed in the code below.
+This algorithm only takes into account manageable services, there will be more services that produce energy consumption but that have been defined as not controllable and therefore cannot be controlled.
+The behaviour of this algorithm is very simple and serves as a baseline of worst-case performance with respect to any possible smarter implementation.
+Essentially, the controller is limited to determining whether a service is within the timeslot where it can be switched on and has not yet exceeded its maximum switch-on time to keep it on or otherwise turn off the service.

 ```Java
 public class BasicController extends ServiceController {